This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Arrange a ride home.
 Ask a family member or friend to drive you home after your surgery or procedure.
 Do not drive yourself home.

 - You may need blood tests, x-rays, and other tests before surgery.
-Ask your caregiver for more information.
+Ask your healthcare provider for more information.
 Write down the date, time, and location of each test.

-- Take any medicine that your caregiver has given you before surgery exactly as ordered.
+- Take any medicine that your healthcare provider has given you before surgery exactly as ordered.

 - You may need to empty your bowel before surgery.
 This may help prevent a bowel infection after surgery.
 Ask if you need to do the following:

 - Eat high-fiber foods for 1 to 2 days before surgery.
 Examples are fruits, vegetables, and whole-wheat cereals and breads.
-Drink 6 to 8 (eight-ounce) cups of liquids each day, unless your caregiver tells you not to.
+Drink 6 to 8 (eight-ounce) cups of liquids each day, unless your healthcare provider tells you not to.

 - Take a laxative to help empty your bowel.
 This medicine may cause diarrhea.

 - Write down the correct date, time, and location of your surgery.

 The night before your surgery:

 - Ask caregivers about directions for eating and drinking.

 - Ask your caregiver before taking any medicine on the day of your procedure.
 These medicines include insulin, diabetic pills, high blood pressure pills, or heart pills.
 Bring a list of all the medicines you take, or your pill bottles, with you to the hospital.